-22 Jan Press Release: SD 48 looks to build on Aboriginal student success
+22 Jan Press Release: SD 48 looks to build on Indigenous student success

-SD 48 looks to build on Aboriginal student success
+SD 48 looks to build on Indigenous student success

-WHISTLER – With the fastest growing Aboriginal student graduation rate in the province, there was much to celebrate as the Sea to Sky School District signed its second Aboriginal Education Enhancement Agreement.
-These five-year agreements are a commitment by school districts, local Aboriginal communities, and the Ministry of Education to work together to support Aboriginal learners.
+WHISTLER – With the fastest growing Indigenous student graduation rate in the province, there was much to celebrate as the Sea to Sky School District signed its second Aboriginal Education Enhancement Agreement.
+These five-year agreements are a commitment by school districts, local Indigenous communities, and the Ministry of Education to work together to support Indigenous learners.

 The signing will take place at the Squamish Lil’wat Cultural Centre, designed to evoke the longhouses of the Squamish people and the Istken (traditional earthen pit house) of the Lil’wat people on Thursday, January 23rd, 2014.
 After sharing a meal, guests will enjoy performances by the Squamish Nation Dance Group and the St’át’yemc Dance Group and receive gifts to mark the occasion.